joeminock/Atomos_Space_Handbook/where-we-work.md

 ## Office

-The Atomos Space HQ is in Chicago, in the West Loop neighborhood.
-Thirteen people and one frog have desk space in the Chicago office, but those people also work from home regularly.
-We moved into the office in August 2010, and before that, 37signals shared space with our friends at [Coudal Partners](http://www.coudal.com).
-The office is also where we twice a year gather the whole company for the meet-up.
+The Atomos Space HQ is in Denver, in the Galvanize Platte location, jsut a stones throw from downtown.
+Four people and one dog have desk space in the office, but those people also work from home regularly.
+We moved into the office in May 2019, and before that, we shared space with our friends in the Techstars Boulder accelerator space.

-Anyone is welcome to visit Chicago and work from the office at any time.
+Anyone is welcome to visit Denver and work from the office at any time.

 ## From home

-Most people at Atomos Space work from home most of the time.
-You can spend up to $1,000 every three years outfitting your home office.
-Getting the basics right will make a big difference: a good chair and a good desk.
+Working from home is always an option.
+Doing so just requires that you're working on a secure network and accessing Atomos Space resources via VPN.

 ## From coffee shops